mahidaCodeTrained/astroblog/README.md

 ##  Acknowledgements
 - I would like to thank my friends and family for supporting me on this journey at Code Institute.
 - I would like to thank my Code Institute mentor Sheryl Goldberg who has helped me and has given me alot of support!
-- I would like to give a thanks to the Tutor Support team at Code Institute.
-We spent alot of minutes even hours trying to solve errors and bugs within the code.
-The code was extensive and very long for a project 3.
-Almost everytime the teama at Tutor Support couldn't solve or help me but you gave me the best motivation by stating that "Remember, you know your code better than anybody and what you would like to do with it so I'm sure you will find a fix to your issues".
-This quote helped me greatly and picked me up when I was struggling and stressing.
-Once again a big thank you to all these people.